openshift/enhancements/enhancements/update/change-management-and-maintenance-schedules.md

 Since separating the node update phases is such an important driver for Maintenance Schedules, their motivations are heavily intertwined.
-The remainder of this section, therefore, delves into the motivation for this separation.
+The remainder of this section, therefore, delves deeply into the motivation for this separation.

 #### The Case for Control-Plane and Worker-Node Separation
 From an overall platform perspective, we believe it is important to drive a distinction